Academic Integrity Policy

 - For a valid appeal request, within ten (10) days the respective Dean of the course will schedule a meeting of an Appeal Committee consisting of:

-- Provost (or designee), who will serve as chair;
+- Chief Academic Officer (or designee), who will serve as chair;

 - Associate Vice President of Academic Affairs-Online Operations (only if the course is an online course);